 Aragorn23 is an experimental musician based in South Africa.
-His current work focuses on algorithmic and gestural composition and the use of the body as an instrument.
+His current work focuses on modular synthesis, algorithmic and gestural composition and the use of the body as an instrument.

 Aragorn23 grew up in Johannesburg and started composing experimental, noise, ambient and techno music in the mid-1990s.

 Aragorn23 releases music under his own name and as Asqus.
 He is also one of the organisers of the Edge of Wrong, a collaborative project between South Africa and Norway which provides a platform for experimental musicians across borders through annual festivals and numerous other events.

-Here's a recent video of Aragorn23 performing live with a 3d motion/gesture control setup.
+Here's a video of Aragorn23 performing live with a 3d motion/gesture control setup.

 assorted projects, experiments and performances